kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

   Checker](https://marketplace.visualstudio.com/items/?itemName=streetsidesoftware.code-spell-checker)
   (streetsidesoftware.code-spell-checker) works just as well for documents, flagging any typos you may have
-  * It has it flag typos as a `Problem` by default, which I find annoying.
-TODO: finish saying how to edit this
+  * It will flag typos as a `Problem` by default, which I find annoying.
+You can turn this off by changing `cSpell.diagnosticLevel` to *Hint*.

-### NAME THIS
+### Settings & Tricks
-If your projects tend to build quickly, consider turning on the user setting (the one setting)
+* If your projects tend to build pretty quickly, consider changing the user setting `latex-workshop.latex.autoBuild.run` to build `onSave`.

-Subfile magic command If you used the example github repo to test out the LaTeX environment, you might have noticed that the first line of the `experiment.tex` subfile was a "magic" command that specified the root TeX file.
-When you create a new subfile you can of course write this command yourself, but LaTeX workshop simply handles the pathing for you by using the command palette option **LaTeX
+* If you used the sample LaTeX project, you may have noticed the use of subfiles and the `% !TeX root = ../../main.tex` magic command placed at the top of the `experiment.tex` subfile, which instructs what file is to be built.
+If you make new subfiles, they can be easily inserted from the command palette using
-Workshop: Insert !TeX root magic comment** and choosing your main file.
+`LaTeX Workshop: Insert !TeX root magic comment`.

 ### References